George Negus: Career

-TV journalism
+Television journalism

 Negus became most prominent as a reporter for This Day Tonight, a pioneering current affairs show on the ABC which began in 1967 and continued through the late 1960s and into the 1970s.
-Later, he was a founding correspondent for the Australian 60 Minutes program in from 1979 until 1986 and then co-hosted Today Australia until 1990.
+Later, he was a founding correspondent for the Australian 60 Minutes program from 1979 until 1986 and then co-hosted Today Australia until 1990.
+In 1981, he gained some notoriety for a confrontational interview with British prime minister Margaret Thatcher, suggesting that British people thought of her as "pig-headed".

 From 1992 until 1999, Negus was founding host of the ABC's foreign-themed current affairs Foreign Correspondent.
-He then went to live in Italy for 15 months on a professional sabbatical but produced a book entitled "The World From Italy – Football, Food and Politics" which was published in 2001.
+From 1999 to 2001, Negus took a professional sabbatical and lived in Italy, writing a book, The World from Italy: Football, Food and Politics.

 In 2002, Negus returned to the ABC to facilitate a pre-election panel and audience discussion program "Australia Talks" before commencing 3 years as host of the early evening timeslot George Negus Tonight covering "trends and issues with an Australia-wide team of reporters and producers".
-The show was cancelled in November 2004, due to changes in regional funding to the broadcaster.
+The show was cancelled in November 2004 due to changes in regional funding to the broadcaster.

 In 2005, Negus went on to host Dateline on the SBS network.
-In this role he became known as one of Australia's most respected journalists.

-After becoming a regular on Ten's evening news program The 7PM Project, produced by Roving Enterprises he began hosting 6.30 with George Negus on Network Ten in 2011.
+In 2011, after becoming a regular on Ten's evening news program The 7PM Project, produced by Roving Enterprises, he began hosting 6.30 with George Negus on Network Ten.
+When the show was cancelled after 200 episodes, he playfully and bluntly told his audience that the show had been cancelled because "not enough of you buggers watched us often enough."

-Ben Roberts-Smith incident

-On the 28 February 2012 episode of The Circle, Negus along with Yumi Stynes, made comments about a photo of Corporal Ben Roberts-Smith, a Victoria Cross and Medal for Gallantry recipient, coming out of a swimming pool.
-After tabloid criticism, they personally contacted Roberts-Smith who accepted their apology and agreed there was no malicious intent.
-Negus said his comments were taken out of context and he was not referring personally to Corporal Roberts-Smith.

-On 13 September 2014, Fairfax newspapers issued an apology to Stynes and Negus, stating "Our interpretation was wrong and we accept that both Mr Negus and Ms Stynes were not referring to Cpl Roberts-Smith personally."

-News Limited publications, The Daily Telegraph, Herald Sun and news.com.au also retracted the incorrect allegations.

 Books

-Negus has written several books, including one based on his time in Italy, and co-wrote a six-part series of children's books with Kirsty Cockburn, his partner, in the early 1990s.
-His latest book is "The World from DownUnder – A Chat with Recent History" and published by Harper Collins Australia.
-His best selling The World from Islam, published in 2004, an investigation of the Islamic world as seen from Negus's travels in the Middle East.
-In The World from Islam, Negus defends Islam from claims of extremism, citing Islam's diversity.
+Negus wrote several books, including one based on his time in Italy, and co-wrote a six-part series of children's books about Australian wildlife and geography with Kirsty Cockburn, his partner, in the early 1990s.
+His last book, The World from Down Under: A Chat with Recent History, was published 2010.
+His bestselling book The World from Islam, first published in 2003, is an investigation of the Islamic world as seen from Negus's travels in the Middle East.
+In The World from Islam, Negus defended Islam from claims of extremism, citing Islam's diversity.